 I once read that your decaying atoms create 5000 separate realities every second.
 Can you imagine your best and worse separate reality, and how would they look (or are you living the best one now?)

 I guess I would think about that concept in terms of parallel worlds.
 If the universe is infinitely big, then we could imagine another earth and another me with everything being exactly the same apart from maybe one thing like I was 5.4 instead of 5.2.
 The worst world is fairly easy to imagine: a kind of slice of hell in which you are imprisoned and tortured the whole time.
-The best universe, weirdly is harder to imagine because there is a weird paradox where you kind of need some suffering in order to learn certain truths and therefore improve your wellbeing.
-And we know that because there is a truth about the human condition: our happiness isn't dependent on externals it's a state of mind.
+The best universe weirdly is harder to imagine because there is a weird paradox where you kind of need some suffering in order to learn certain truths and therefore improve your wellbeing.
+And we know that because there is a truth about the human condition: our happiness isn’t dependent on externals it’s a state of mind.
 So even if you had a perfect universe in terms of externals, this might not necessarily guarantee happiness.
-I wouldn't want to grow up in a super-rich family, for example, and had been given everything because this, of course, doesn't entail happiness (far from it).
+I wouldn’t want to grow up in a super-rich family, for example, and had been given everything because this, of course, doesn’t entail happiness (far from it).
 So I guess I can imagine a better parallel universe is one where I and everyone else in this world had a stronger and smarter mind to deal with anything that might happen.
 One way to think about this concept of changing the internals is to think about it in terms of a software update: upgrade the human software, so happiness and compassion come easier.
-Maybe once we're all merged with AI we'll achieve this higher state of being.
+Maybe once we’re all merged with AI we’ll achieve this higher state of being.

-That's funny, as when they were first considering IA, how one way to tell when it had arrived, was when computers realized how stupid we were, so maybe they'd refuse to merge with us (or throw us off the bus once they were fully self-replicating).
-I think children are like that: they get to a point when they believe they are superior intellectually than their parents, mainly due to their parents having invested all their brainpower and self in their kids (bloodsucking leaches!).
+That’s funny, as when they were first considering IA, how one way to tell when it had arrived, was when computers realized how stupid we were, so maybe they’d refuse to merge with us (or throw us off the bus once they were fully self-replicating).
+I think children are like that: they get to a point when they believe they are superior intellectually to their parents, mainly due to their parents having invested all their brainpower and self in their kids (bloodsucking leaches!).

 Whenever I talk to you, I always get the impression you take a stoical view and things, such as you can imagine hell more than you can imagine heaven (which is the opposite of most people, as in happy people listen to depressing music and vice-versa).